tmbdev/clstm/README.md

  - training a simple model through the C++ API
  - training a simple model through the Python API
  - checking the command line training tools, including loading and saving

-After building the executables, you can run two simple test runs as follows:

- - `run-cmu` will train an English-to-IPA LSTM
- - `run-uw3-500` will download a small OCR training/test set and train an OCR LSTM

 To build the Python extension, run